chronologicaldot/CopperLang/README.md

 The language is described in Copper/docs/CopperLangGuide.html and on the [Copper blog](http://copperlang.wordpress.com).

 Copper is a statically-typed, simple syntax language revolving around the concept of function-objects.
 All variables are instantiated upon declaration and can contain only functions, but functions can return any object.
-There is no nil/null/void, so the default return from a function is an empty function.
 The language uses if/elif/else and loop structures.

 Quick example:
 ```Copper